- Academic Advising

-There are information security representatives in many departments, and their activities are coordinated by the Information Security Group.
+There are information security representatives in many departments and their activities are coordinated by the Office of Information Security.
 System alerts and training are provided to system administrators of other facilities on campus.
-The staff of the Information Security Group is available for consultation regarding data protection, information security and other security services, as needed.
+The staff of the Office of Information Security is available for consultation regarding data protection, information security and other security services, as needed.

 The University utilizes a high-speed (10 Gigabit Ethernet) backbone network that connects UTSA facilities and provides services such as electronic mail, file transfer and remote log-in capabilities as well as access to external networks.

 A switched Gigabit (1 Gb/s) or Fast Ethernet (100 Mb/s) network connects most campus classrooms, laboratories and offices from “the desktop to the backbone.”
 A 10 Gigabit Ethernet backbone connection links all buildings to the Internet and Internet2, allowing students, faculty and staff to access electronic data quickly from any computer on the network.
 AirRowdy—UTSA’s wireless network—is available throughout all UTSA locations.

 The Office of Information Technology also provides email for faculty, staff and students, as well as the infrastructure for the student registration system (Banner) and the online distance learning application (Blackboard).